ckyrkou/CNN_Car_Detector/README.md

 ```

-When running the detector iwth your model with the road mask applied you will expect to see an output like this:
+When running the detector with your model with the road mask applied you will expect to see an output like this:

 <img src="./images/det_res.jpg" width="512">